utk11/Documentation/Results.typ

 #pagebreak()
 == Implicit Static - Dynamic Coupling
-In static FEA if the mesh is not constrained it
+A system is said to be in static equilibrium when the addition of forces and torques equal to zero.
+In static FEA for the body to be in static equilibrium the forces need to balance out or some kind of constraint is needed to balance the external forces.
+In the coupling method a force
 #pagebreak()
 == Implicit Dynamic - Dynamic Coupling
 Due to time constraint on the thesis this case wasn't tested.